-The draft LCAP goals were shared with the Parent Advisory Committee on May 24, 2022, and posted on the TCSOS website for public feedback.
-During the 2021/22 school year, an English Learner Parent Advisory Committee is not applicable.
-LCAP goals were an ongoing agenda item on for the Parent Advisory Committee throughout the 2021/22 school year.
-The final draft LCAP was shared with the Parent Advisory Committee on June 15, 2022.
+The draft LCAP was shared with the Parent Advisory Committee on May 31, 2023.
+During the 2022/23 school year, an English Learner Parent Advisory Committee is not applicable.
+LCAP goals were an ongoing agenda item on for the School Site Council throughout the 2022/23 school year.

-- LCAP Feedback Surveys were distributed to parents in March, 2022.
-The link to the survey was shared several times, with 13 parent surveys completed, representing 10% of TCSOS students enrolled preschool through grade 12. - LCAP Feedback Surveys were distributed to all staff in March, 2022, including certificated staff, classified staff, bargaining unit members, related service providers and administrators. - LCAP Feedback Surveys were distributed to students in TLC Middle School and High School, GREC Middle School and High School, and Nexus Middle School and High School in March, 2022.

-- LCAP Feedback Surveys were distributed to representatives of all LEAs in Tuolumne County and Community Partners in March, 2022. - Consultation occurred with SELPA throughout the LCAP development process.
-This included the development of the SELPA Local Plan in Spring, 2022.
+- LCAP Feedback Surveys were distributed to parents in April, 2023.
+The link to the survey was shared several times, with 16 parent surveys completed, representing 15% of TCSOS students enrolled preschool through grade 12. - LCAP Feedback Surveys were distributed to all staff in April, 2023, including certificated staff, classified staff, bargaining unit members, related service providers and administrators. - LCAP Feedback Surveys were distributed to students in TLC Middle School and High School, GREC Middle School and High School, and Nexus Middle School and High School in April, 2023. - Consultation occurred with SELPA throughout the LCAP development process.
+This included the development of the SELPA Local Plan in Spring, 2023.
 The SELPA Executive Director also participated in LCAP discussions during the Parent Advisory Council meeting and had an opportunity to provide input during the development of the LCAP goals.
-The SELPA Executive Director also participated regularly in the Foothill Professional Learning Network meetings throughout 2021/22. - The California Healthy Kids Survey (CHKS) was administered to students, parents and staff in February and March, 2022. - The School Site Council and Parent Advisory Committee met monthly through the 2021/22 school year.
-Meeting dates: September 28, 2021; October 26, 2021; November 30, 2021; January 25, 2022; February 22, 2022; March 22, 2022; April 26, 2022; May 24, 2022. - A Professional Learning Community (PLC) comprised of leadership from special education and education services departments and the Director of Differentiated Assistance and Grant Programs, met monthly to discuss issues related to student attendance, assessments, and student achievement, as well as best practices for accurate data management. - The TCSOS Curriculum Committee, with teachers representing all TCSOS programs, coordinators and content specialists met monthly to review and discuss curriculum. - A Superintendent's Council was formed in spring, 2020, with representatives from Certificated staff, Classified staff, and Related Service Providers.
-In 2021/22, this group continues to meet monthly with the county superintendent to have regular and open discussions about issues affecting TCSOS. - Focus Groups for WASC met two times, once in February of 2021 and once in March of 2021.
-Focus group teams were comprised of parents, classified staff, teachers, counselors and administrators.
-Feedback from the Focus Groups was also helpful in developing LCAP goals, which are aligned with WASC goals.
-The WASC Review Visit took place in October, 2022, and additional student and parent input was provided during the visit. - Results of the LCAP Feedback Surveys were shared with the Tuolumne County Board of Education in May, 2022. - A public hearing was held on June 22, 2022, prior to adoption on June 23, 2022.
+The SELPA Executive Director also participated regularly in the Foothill Professional Learning Network meetings throughout 2022/23, and provided input for LCAP development on April 26, 2023. - The California Healthy Kids Survey (CHKS) was administered to students, parents and staff in February and March, 2023. - The School Site Council met regularly through the 2022/23 school year.
+Meeting dates: October 25, 2022; November 22, 2022; December 20, 2022; January 24, 2023; February 28, 2023; and April 25, 2023. - The TCSOS Curriculum Committee, with teachers representing all TCSOS programs, coordinators and content specialists met monthly to review and discuss curriculum. - A public hearing was held on June 26, 2023, prior to adoption on June 27, 2023.